 Starting today, July 1st 2019, the Washington sales tax is waived for solar energy systems that are smaller than 100 kilowatts.
 This includes both the State and local taxes, so you save 10%

-Also, the ongoing solar Investment Tax Credit (ITC) and the residential energy efficient property tax credit have been the most important federal policy mechanisms to support the deployment of solar energy in the United States.
-This tax credit is going to be reduced at the end of 2019 (see below).
+Also, the ongoing solar federal Investment Tax Credit (ITC) and the Residential Energy Efficient Property Tax Credit have been the most important federal policy mechanisms to support the deployment of solar energy in the United States.
+The federal tax credits are going to be reduced at the end of 2019 (see below).

 For the rest of 2019 the ITC is a 30% tax credit for solar systems on residential (under Section 25D) and commercial (under Section 48) properties.
 Next year the credit is reduced to 26%, with a further reduction in 2021 after which the residential credit program ends and the commercial credit remains a 10%.